 All readers are issued an electronic badge that serves as photo identification and must be worn when on Dumbarton Oaks property.
 A government-issued, photo ID with date of birth must be presented at the time a reader's badge is made.
 A valid Dumbarton Oaks badge is required to enter the Library.

 Reader status permits a scholar to use the Library during all open hours.
 Reader status is usually granted for five years.
-If an applicant does not meet the normal qualifications for Reader status, access for a shorter period may be granted at the librarians’ discretion.

 To qualify, Reader applicants must be one of the following